Emaa9/GroceriesList/README.md

   This app allows you to add items in your shopping list.
 You can add items, check, or delete, also you can search items that you want.
-I used json-server to store items and React.js framework to create whole app
+I used json-server to store items and React.js framework, HTML and CSS to create whole app.

  How to start this app: